brainstorm/s3-rust-htslib-bam/README.md

 # Read BAM header on an AWS lambda with rust-htslib

+DEPRECATED: Please see the [C-less version of this proof of concept instead](https://github.com/umccr/s3-rust-noodles-bam).
+Safer, better.

 This small Bioinformatics proof of concept that bundles [htslib](http://github.com/samtools/htslib) into an AWS Lambda for massive distributed computing.
 This only prints a BAM header, but I hope you see the massive scaling potential, hitting an S3 bucket with millions of concurrent lambdas will be interesting to see ;)